What is Apache Spark?

 Apache Spark can be used with Hadoop or Hadoop YARN together.
 It can be deployed on Hadoop in three ways: Standalone, YARN, and SIMR.

 Spark provides a simple standalone deployment mode.
 This allows Spark to allocate all resources or a subset of resources in a Hadoop cluster.
 We can also run Spark in parallel with Hadoop MapReduce.
-Spark jobs can be deployed easily using the HDFS data.
+Spark jobs can be deployed easily using HDFS data.
 Spark’s simple architecture makes it a preferred choice for Hadoop users.

 Kickstart your career by enrolling in Intellipaat’s Databricks Spark certification.